dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 * __America, 1923:__ [The 1920s](https://en.wikipedia.org/wiki/1920s) were a period of economic, artistic, and political boom following the end of the [Great War](https://en.wikipedia.org/wiki/World_War_I).
 The national [prohibition of alcohol](https://en.wikipedia.org/wiki/Prohibition_in_the_United_States) has been in place since 1919.
 Refugees from Eastern Europe have sparked national debate on what will become the [Immigration Act of 1924](https://en.wikipedia.org/wiki/Immigration_Act_of_1924).
 * __South Africa, 1923:__ The [Union of South Africa](https://en.wikipedia.org/wiki/Union_of_South_Africa) is a self-governing dominion of the British Empire.
 The official languages are Dutch and English (Afrikaans won't be recognized until 1925).
 Jan Smuts is the Prime Minister, and the currency is the South African Pound (exchanged for about $5 US).
 * __Ship:__ [The Cattaro](https://en.wikipedia.org/wiki/SS_Frontier_(1922)) is just a year old, completed in 1922.
 She's a German cargo vessel, owned by Memeler Schiffswerke, Lindenau &amp; Co.
 Most of the German crew speak English, but all can understand Afrikaans with some difficulty.
 Keep in mind that the 1920s were a boom for almost everyone but the Germans.
 After The Great War, the German government took on tremendous debt under the treaty of Versailles.
 This leaves many Germans poor, dissafected, and ripe for the new, aggressive Nazi Party (active since 1920, but won't sieze power until 1933).
+The crew may resent player characters who appear wealthy.

 ###Popular Names, American